ugent/Studieplekken/frontend/src/assets/md/user-manuals/man-management.en.md

 # User guide - manager

-Here you will find all the information about the administrator functionalities of the Study Rooms application.
+Here you will find all the information about the manager functionalities of the Study Rooms application.
 There are two main sections, management and scan.
-When you click on your name at the top right as an administrator, you will get a drop-down where 'Management'/'Management' and 'scan' are listed.
+When you click on your name at the top right as a manager, you will get a drop-down where 'Beheer'/'Management' and 'scan' are listed.
 The creation and general management of buildings, locations, tags,... will be found there.
 In scan, you will find functionalities for recording presences.

 # Management